bodiman/sequential_loading/README.md

 Metadata is information that is tracked about queries executed through a particular data processor.
 It is stored in a typed pandas dataframe, whose schema is refered to as a `MetaSchema`.
 The metaschema is defined uniquely for each processor.
 The metadata is tracked and updated for each query executed through a processor.

+# Components
+The Sequential Loading Library consists of 4 interfaces: Data Collectors, Data Processors, Data Storages, and Storage Datasets.
+Data Collectors are provide an interface for retriving data from a single source.
+Data Processors are responsible for tracking metadata about queries made to Data Processors.
+Data Storage is responsible for storing and retrieving metadata.
+Storage Datasets are responsible for synthesizing a dataset from data collected in the processors of a Data Storage.

-# Data Collectors
+## Data Collectors

-# Data Processors
+## Data Processors

-# Data Storages
+## Data Storages

-# Storage Dataset
+## Storage Dataset

 A storage Dataset is the interface for synthesizing a dataset from data collected in the processors of a Data Storage.
 Currently, only the Cached Storage is implemented, which does not take full advantage of multiple data sources.
 Future implementations will include: